 What Is IO Psychology?

 Industrial-Organizational or IO Psychology is the field that is concerned with the human side of organizations.
 The field is concerned with a very wide range of people issues, such as employee recruitment/selection, training & development, health, safety, & well-being, motivation, performance, mistreatment & violence, leadership, and teams.
 IO psychology is an evidence-based field, relying on analytics, data science, and a variety of research approaches.
-The Society for IO Psychology provides details about the things IO Psychologists do.
+Psychology.Org provides details about the things IO Psychologists do.

 Where Do IO Psychologists Work?